Coulomb Corrections for Bose-Einstein Correlations from One- And Three-Dimensional L\'evy-Type Source Functions: Conclusions

 \section{Conclusions}

-We have investigated the Coulomb interaction for HBT measurements in presence of Lévy sources.
+We investigated Coulomb interactions for HBT measurements in the presence of L\'evy sources.
 Our results can be applied to three-dimensional and one-dimensional measurements alike.
-The results hold for Gaussian or Cauchy sources as well because these are special cases of the Lévy source ($\alpha=2$ for Gaussian and $\alpha=1$ for Cauchy).
-We have learned that a one-dimensional Coulomb correction can be reasonably well applied for three-dimensional measurements if we use the the average scale parameter of eq.~\ref{eq:r_avg_3d} and use $q_\text{inv}$ as the momentum variable for the Coulomb correction.
-For one dimensional measurements in LCMS we saw that we should use the average scale parameter of eq.~\ref{eq:r_pcms} and we should also evaluate the Coulomb correction at $q_\text{inv}$ as we calculated this in PCMS, which in practice can be estimated with a weighted Coulomb correction according to the option no.~\ref{opt:best} in the previous section.
-The above detailed treatment of Coulomb interaction in heavy-ion collisions could be readily applied to experimental measurements.
+The results also hold for Gaussian or Cauchy sources, because these are special cases of the L\'evy source ($\alpha=2$ for Gaussian and $\alpha=1$ for Cauchy).
+We learned that a one-dimensional Coulomb correction could be reasonably effectively applied for three-dimensional measurements if we used the appropriately defined average of the three directional scale parameters (as in Equation~(\ref{eq:r_avg_3d}) above) and implemented the $q_\text{inv}$ invariant momentum difference as the momentum variable for the Coulomb correction.
+For one-dimensional measurements in the LCMS frame, we saw that one should use the average scale parameter as defined in Equation~(\ref{eq:r_pcms}) and evaluate the Coulomb correction at $q_\text{inv}$ as we calculated this in the PCMS frame, which in practice could be estimated with a weighted Coulomb correction according to option no.~\ref{opt:best} in the previous section.
+The above-detailed treatment of Coulomb interactions in heavy-ion collisions could be readily applied to experimental measurements.
+To our knowledge this indeed has now been achieved in several analyses from SPS through RHIC to LHC, based on the technique outlined in this paper~\cite{Lokos:2022exf,NA61SHINE:2023qzr,Mukherjee:2023hrz,Porfy:2023yii,Korodi:2023fug,CMS:2023xyd,Kovacs:2023temp}.